suaebahmed/algorithms-visualizer/README.md

 > npm run build
 ```

-## what I revision/learn during doing this project
+## What I revision/learn during doing this project
     1. implementing algorithm to visualize
     2. initialize each cell to object/class
     3. JS Promise to run animation asyncronusly